 A complete hallmark consists of three compulsory punch marks:

-3. Assay Office mark – which office marked the piece; for instance a lion for London and an anchor for Birmingham.
+3. Assay Office mark – this symbol shows which office tested and marked the piece; for instance a lion for London and an anchor for Birmingham.

-There are also two optional marks that are sometimes applied; a traditional fineness mark (symbol rather than numbers) and a date mark – this varies from office to office.
+There are also two optional marks that are sometimes applied; a traditional fineness mark (symbol rather than numbers, like, a lion for Sterling Silver) and a date mark letter – again, if this is done, and if there is a cost, varies from office to office.

-Maker’s mark fee (unless you apply that yourself) per piece, as well as return postage.
+This varies from office to office, but you usually pay a fee per packet you send in with a minimum charge applied.
 If you want your pieces to be laser marked rather than punched there is an extra fee.
-It is cheaper to send a batch and mark several items in one go.
+There is also a fee for return postage, express services, and sometimes, a handling charge.
+It is usually cheaper to send a batch and mark several items in one go.

 Hope this helps!